 Buy from your local grocer and try to buy seasonal veggies and fruit. (smaller impact on the environment and supporting your local small farmer, not the big boys)

-Bring your own shopping bag (keep the single-use plastic in the shop = save a turtle) Turtles confuse plastic bags in the ocean with their main food supply, jellyfish.
+Please bring your own shopping bag (keep the single-use plastic in the shop = save a turtle).
+Turtles confuse plastic bags in the ocean with their main food supply, jellyfish.
 They end up starving to death.

-Avoid heavy plastic packaging and if you must unwrap it at the supermarket and let them deal with the trash (it will force the supermarket to make a change.
-We as the consumer have that power.)
+Avoid heavily packaged items and if you must, why not unwrap them at the supermarket and let them deal with the trash? (it will force the supermarket to make a change.
+We, as the consumer, have that power.)